-“However, John Lennon recalled completing it [in the taxi] with McCartney in front of Mick Jagger and Keith Richards, who were impressed enough to begin songwriting themselves shortly afterwards.
+“However, John Lennon recalled completing it [in the studio] with McCartney, sitting in front of Jagger and Richards who were impressed enough to begin songwriting themselves shortly afterwards.

 “Although musically one of The Beatles’ most rudimentary songs, the recording of ‘I Wanna Be Your Man’ by the group was a surprisingly drawn out affair.
 The Beatles recorded a single take during the 11 September 1963 session, the day after they had offered it to Jagger and Richards.
 They returned to it the following day, recording a further six takes but leaving it unfinished.
 Then, at the end of the month, George Martin overdubbed an organ part onto take-seven while The Beatles were on holiday.
 On 3 October Ringo overdubbed a maraca part, and on the 23rd the group finally completed the recording.

-“The Rolling Stones, on the other hand, took just one day (October 7) to put their version down to tape, to be released as the group’s second single (and the Stones’ first Top 20 hit) on November 1, 1963 – three weeks before The Beatles released their own recording on With the Beatles.”
+“The Rolling Stones, on the other hand, took just one day (October 7) to put their version down to tape, to be released as the group’s second single – and the Stones’ very first Top-20 hit – on November 1, 1963 – three weeks before The Beatles released their own recording on the album, With the Beatles.

 The Rolling Stones, “I Wanna Be Your Man” original single (1963):

-The Rolling Stones, “I Wanna Be Your Man” TV performance on Saturday Club (1964):
+The Rolling Stones, “I Wanna Be Your Man” live TV performance on The Arthur Haynes Show (1964):